 Having a positive self-image leads people to be more resilient and better at taking criticism or feedback from others.
 As a result, people with positive self-images tend to spend less time ruminating over mistakes they made or things they regret.
 In life, missteps are inevitable, but self-confidence can be a foundation for resilience.

 Conversely, people with low self-esteem tend to be more critical of others.
 This, in turn, makes everything from familial to friendly relationships more difficult over time.
 Ultimately, that has a negative effect on happiness overall.

 Related: Read our article on Why Sleeping Naked Can Help Boost Self-Esteem.

 5. Good health.

 It may go without saying, but health is wealth.
 If you aren’t taking good care of your health, your mental health will suffer– and happiness, overall, becomes an increasingly evasive fantasy.

-Studies have already shown the benefits of exercise at staving off depression and malaise.
+Studies have already shown the benefits of exercise in staving off depression and malaise.
 This is also true when it comes to overall happiness.
-There’s not much else to say here other than that prioritizing your health is one of the best things you can do for your wellbeing.
+There’s not much else to say here other than that prioritizing your health is one of the best things you can do for your well-being.
 Period.

 6. A growth mindset.

 One of the most powerful predictors of success (in the conventional sense, but also in the non-convention sense) is whether or not a person has a growth mindset.
 This idea was pioneered by Stanford Psychologist Carol Dweck, who was the first to study the power of believing that you can improve.